What are some good financial goals for millennials?

 While millennials may have diverged on some of their “would you rather” answers, 91% said they anticipated doing the same or better financially in the year ahead.
 That’s not too lofty of a goal.

-If you have similar aspirations and hope to work toward reaching your money goals in 2022, we have 5 ways to set yourself up for financial success this year.
-Here are 5 financial goals for millennials.
+If you have similar aspirations and hope to work toward reaching your money goals, we have five ways to set yourself up for financial success this year.
+Here are five financial goals for millennials.

 Creating a budget can help you save money and avoid making unnecessary purchases.
 Take time to gather all your financial documents and assess your situation.
 From there, calculate your income, tally up your essential monthly costs, and see what’s necessary (i.e., rent, utilities, groceries) and what you can cut out (i.e., streaming subscriptions, that new pair of boots you want, trips to the bar).
 You want to create a budget that you’ll be able to follow, so make sure that it’s realistic and takes into account both your fixed and variable costs.
 You can use several different budgeting methods, so you’re sure to find one that works for you.